SlimC/voice-of-the-customer/README.md

 The application is written in [Python](https://www.python.org/doc/).
 The following instructions including directions for downloading, installing and configuring the dependencies needed for the application.

-1. Log into GitHub and clone  the repository for this application.
-Change to the folder that contains your clone of this repository.
+1. Log into GitHub and clone the repository for the application.
+Change to the folder that contains your clone of the repository.

 2. Create a Bluemix Account.
 [Sign up][sign_up] in Bluemix, or use an existing account.
 Watson Beta or Experimental Services are free to use.

-3. If it is not already installed on your system, download and install the [Cloud-foundry CLI][cloud_foundry] tool.
+3. If it is not already installed on your system, download and install the [Cloud Foundry CLI][cloud_foundry] tool.

 4. Edit the `manifest.yml` file in the folder that contains your clone of the repository and replace `application-name` with a unique name for your copy of the application.
 The name that you specify determines the application's URL, such as `application-name.mybluemix.net`.
 The relevant portion of the `manifest.yml` file looks like the following: